Wine Travel

 Burgundy Wine Region

 The Burgundy Wine Region is, in our opinion, the best wine region in France.
-It is found near Eastern-Central France and like many of the other wine regions in France, is comprised of several sub-regions and towns.
-The Wine Region of Burgundy include famous sub-regions such as Châblis, Côte de Nuits, Côte de Beaune, Côte Chalonnaise, Maconnais, and Beaujolais.
+It is found near Eastern-Central France and, like many of the other wine regions in France, is comprised of several sub-regions and towns.
+The Wine Region of Burgundy includes famous sub-regions such as Châblis, Côte de Nuits, Côte de Beaune, Côte Chalonnaise, Maconnais, and Beaujolais.

 TIP: while touring the area, don’t miss the beautiful villages of the Burgundy Wine Region